-If you need to understand how to use EBSCO, use the More Information button for guides or help.
-You can also find tips on Boolean searching, using AND OR NOT operators in your fields.
+You can also use Boolean searching, using AND OR NOT operators in your fields.
 It is useful for filtering out words that might have several different meanings, i.e.

-Spectacles NOT glasses - This would retrieve results with spectacles, and excludes those with glasses Dyslexia AND Reading - This would retrieve results with both dyslexia and reading in them College OR University - This would retrieve results with at least one of the terms in them, either college, or with university
+Spectacles NOT glasses - This would retrieve results with spectacles, and excludes those with glasses

+Dyslexia AND Reading - This would retrieve results with both dyslexia and reading in them College OR University - This would retrieve results with at least one of the terms in them, either college, or with university